 - Take time for proper bathroom breaks, don’t ignore bodily signals

-In spite of best preventative care, hemorrhoids don’t always resolve without interventional treatment.
+In spite best preventative care, hemorrhoids don’t always resolve without interventional treatment.
 Interventional treatments range from a wide variety of topical medications to surgery.
 Your health care provider is best qualified for suggesting and prescribing the appropriate treatment.

 Don’t be surprised if the first level of treatment includes suppository medications.
 Given that hemorrhoids are easily reached with suppositories, it is a fast and efficient method for alleviating symptoms.
 You will feel better, faster, with targeted topical therapy.